viamrobotics/docs/docs/program/SDK-as-client.md

 ## Add Control Logic

-You can easily add control logic for each [component](/components/) of your robot by using the methods Viam has built into each component's API specification.
+You can add control logic for each [component](/components/) of your robot by using the built-in component methods.

 Find documentation on how to use these methods here: